ETS-Android5/taskmaster-1/README.md

 - Replace your homepage screenshot and add a screenshot of your Task Detail page into your repo, and update your daily change log with today’s changes.

 [APK build file](apk_builds/apk_lab27/app-debug.apk)

+# RecyclerViews for Displaying Lists of Data

+##  Overview

+- Today, you’ll refactor your homepage to look snazzy, with a RecyclerView full of Task data.

+### Setup

+- Continue working in your taskmaster repository.

+## Resources

+- RecyclerView
+- Android Studio user guide

+## Feature Tasks

+### Task Model

+- Create a Task class.
+A Task should have a title, a body, and a state.
+The state should be one of “new”, “assigned”, “in progress”, or “complete”.

+### Homepage

+- Refactor your homepage to use a RecyclerView for displaying Task data.
+This should have hardcoded Task data for now.

+Some steps you will likely want to take to accomplish this:
+  - Create a ViewAdapter class that displays data from a list of Tasks.
+  - In your MainActivity, create at least three hardcoded Task instances and use those to populate your RecyclerView/ViewAdapter.
+  - Ensure that you can tap on any one of the Tasks in the RecyclerView, and it will appropriately launch the detail page with the correct Task title displayed.

+### Documentation

+- Replace your homepage screenshot, and update your daily change log with today’s changes.